-In addition to running simple math with a little help of iOS’ vastly improved Spotlight Search, your iPhone, iPod touch or iPad also lets you run unit and currency conversions, and get live exchange rates, right from any Home screen.
+In addition to running simple math, Spotlight Search on your iPhone, iPad, and iPod touch also lets you run unit and currency conversions and get live exchange rates right from any Home Screen.

 This convenient feature is another great time-saver provided by iOS, even more so if you resort to third-party apps for live currency conversions on the go.

-With Spotlight, you can convert dollars to euros, feet to meters, pounds to kilograms, hectares to acres and much more, here’s how.
+With Spotlight, you can convert dollars to euros, feet to meters, pounds to kilograms, hectares to acres, Celsius to Fahrenheit, and much more.
+Let’s show you how.

-Step 1: Bring up the Spotlight interface by pulling down on any Home screen of your iPhone, iPod touch or iPad.
+- Bring up the Spotlight interface by pulling down on any Home Screen or tapping the Search button on the iOS 16 Home Screen.

-Step 3: There is no step 3—Spotlight immediately gives you the converted unit or currency values, as shown on the screenshot below.
+There is no step 3!
+Spotlight immediately gives you the converted unit or currency values, as shown in the screenshots below.

 The same goes for units.

-And if Spotlight omits support for a specific unit or currency, you can always tap on the Search Web option right below Spotlight results and run that query through Google, or whatever search engine is set under Settings → Safari → Search Engine.
+And if Spotlight omits support for a specific unit or currency, you can always tap on the search option right below Spotlight results and run that query through Google or whatever search engine is set under Settings > Safari > Search Engine.

 How do you like this nifty Spotlight tip?
 Know of other handy new Spotlight features?
 Share them with us and fellow readers in the comment section below.